COMMON AILMENTS IN FINCHES... and how to prevent them

 Supports immune system, nervous and gastrointestinal system.
 Strong anti-oxidant, antibiotic and anti-inflammatory.
 It contains important enzymes, rare vitamins and minerals including folic acid, chlorophyll, Iodine, and pantothenic acid promoting fertility and expelling parasitic creatures (mites).

 Every bird adopted from Fetching Finches is provided with a supply, but the protocol should be used for all small birds all continuously throughout the year.
 Breeders are amazed by the increased fertility and low rate of disease, while show breeders are happy to see the increase in plumage and intense colors.
-Therefore Herbal Tonic° can be purchased for 10.00 usd per 5 grams (36.00 aed).
+Therefore Herbal Tonic° can be purchased for 8.00 usd per 3 grams (plus 6.00 shipping in USA).
 On average, one pair of finches will consume 1-2 grams per month.

 Prevention is Key!